timayres/3DL_scripts/README.md

-#3DP Scripts
+#3DL Scripts
-Bash shell script library for [MeshLab](http://meshlab.sourceforge.net/) scripting; small apps to help prepare 3D mesh models for 3D printing
+Bash shell script library for [MeshLab](http://meshlab.sourceforge.net/) scripting, plus small drag-n-drop apps to help prepare models for 3D printing.
+Used by [3DLirious](http://3DLirious.com/)

 ###About
 This project consists of two main parts:

 1. For programmers, an improved interface to generate and run meshlabserver xml filter scripts.
-No more exporting and hand editing .mlx files, now these can be generated straight from the command line!
 There are also several functions to measure various properties of the mesh (size, volume, center of mass, barycenter),take a dimensional measurement, take a cross section, and more.

-2. For end users, a number of small interactive apps (the 3DP apps) to perform helpful tasks on 3D unstructured triangular meshes, such as scaling, converting, and hollowing.
+2. For end users, a number of small interactive apps (the 3DL apps) to perform helpful tasks on 3D unstructured triangular meshes, such as scaling, converting, and hollowing.
 These apps are command line based and are intended to be run by dragging and dropping a 3D mesh model onto the app.
 These apps make extensive use of part 1.

 This project is written primarily in [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29), the Unix shell scripting language, however it also (in fact, primarily) runs on Windows via Cygwin.
 These scripts use various other programs to do most of the heavy lifting.

 ###Status
 This code should be considered ALPHA quality at best.
-Interfaces and usage may change at any time, many planned features have not yet been implemented, some features have had little or no testing, any many bugs are surely waiting to be found.
+API and usage may change at any time, many planned features have not yet been implemented, some features have had little or no testing, any many bugs are surely waiting to be found.
 You have been warned!
 Still, even in its current state many features work well and reliably, so give it a shot!

-##3DP Apps
+##3DL Apps
 Small (generally) single purpose scripts to help prepare 3D models (especially 3D scans with color textures) for 3D printing.
 Run by dragging & dropping the 3D model onto the script.

 ###Metadata
-In order to automate some tasks the 3DP apps need to know additional metadata about the model; this includes the model's scale ratio and "up" axis.
+In order to automate some tasks the 3DL apps need to know additional metadata about the model; this includes the model's scale ratio and "up" axis.
 This metadata is added to the end of the file name before the extension; it consists of a number and a letter enclosed in parentheses, such as "model(-10Y).obj" or "model(1Z).stl".

-When you use the 3DP apps they will prompt you for this metadata if it is needed but is not found; it is added to all output files automatically.
-You can also easily add it to your files with the 3DP_rename app.
+When you use the 3DL apps they will prompt you for this metadata if it is needed but is not found; it is added to all output files automatically.
+You can also easily add it to your files with the 3DL_rename app.

 - Scale Ratio: Particularly for 3D scans of real world subjects it is important to know how the size of the 3D model relates to reality.
 This number indicates the scale ratio of the model; this can be positive or negative, integer or float.
   - Positive numbers greater than 1 indicate that the model is scaled up, e.g. "2" indicates the model is twice its original size.